 Social Studies in Kindergarten

-Through the lens of Identity, students explore concepts of individual rights and responsibilities as related to their local and global communities.
+Through the lens of community, students explore concepts of individual rights and responsibilities as related to their local and global communities.
 Through multiple perspectives, students learn and discover the varied facets of community roles including responsibility and respect, collaboration and connection with community members, common goals.
 By examining events and contributors from past to present, students begin to explore their own personal and extended communities.

 Skills we focus on include the following: